bmoshe/bootcamp-backend/README.md

 ## Step 1 - The Task Model
-If you're not familiar with MVC, or you want to know more about how Rails' models work, Here's an excellent resource that covers their general purpose and functionality: http://guides.rubyonrails.org/active_record_basics.html#what-is-active-record-questionmark
+If you're not familiar with MVC, or you want to know more about how Rails' models work, here's an excellent resource that covers their general purpose and functionality: http://guides.rubyonrails.org/active_record_basics.html#what-is-active-record-questionmark

 ### Using Model Generators